Watts-Energy/Watts.Azure/README.md

 When done, we invoke *StartBatch()* and wait for the batch to finish.

 Watts.Azure will monitor the job and print some information during the execution.
-Right now it only reports the current status
-(how many nodes are active, running or finished) in a flat list format.
-More are implemented, but not available through the Fluent API (feel free to create a pull request :-)).
+You can select various ways that it should report the status while the task is running (e.g. flat list, summary, etc).

 *If the job already exists* (e.g. because the application that started the job crashed) Watts.Azure will realize this and will simply start monitoring it.